Artificial selection of communities drives the emergence of structured interactions: Results

-Equation \ref{eq:N_rec} implies that the total community abundance increases on average along an evolutionary trajectory, as the product of the norms is always positive and $M_n$ has a positive expected value for $n>1$.
-However, when the number of communities is too small, it can also transiently decrease, thus breaking the alignment between selection and community response.
+Equation \eqref{eq:N_rec} implies that the community function increases on average along an evolutionary trajectory, as the product of the norms is always positive and $M_n$ has a positive expected value for $n>1$.
+When the number of communities is too small, it can also transiently decrease, thus breaking the alignment between selection and community response.
+For large $n$ the distribution of $M_n$ concentrates around its mean for $n\gg 1$, thus making this event very unlikely.